antrea-io/antrea/docs/secondary-network.md

 ```

 `antrea-agent` will connect Pod secondary interfaces belonging to a VLAN network
 to the secondary OVS bridge on the Node.
-If a non-zero VLAN is speficied in the
+If a non-zero VLAN is specified in the
 network's `config`, `antrea-agent` will configure the VLAN ID on the OVS port,
 so the interface's traffic will be isolated within the VLAN.
 And before the
 traffic is forwarded out of the Node via the secondary bridge's physical